 - A QR code on a business card can contain an electronic version of the contact information.
 Scan the code and the reader application adds the contact to your address list.

 - A QR code can contain event information.
-Scan the code on a poster for a concert and the app automatically adds its name, date and location to the agenda on your smartphone or PC.
+Scan the code on a poster for a concert and the app automatically adds its name, date, and location to the agenda on your smartphone or PC.

-- A QR code can contain an SMS with phone number and text.
+- A QR code can contain an SMS with a phone number and text.
 Scan the code and the scanning app lets you automatically participate in some contest to win fabulous prices.

 - A QR code can contain an e-mail message with a subject and message text.
 That message can be a request for information so that in return you might get a reply email with additional information and attached files.

 - A QR code can contain a geographical location.
 Scan the code on a poster advertising for a restaurant and its location becomes available to your navigation software, informing you how to get to that place.